← All Resources

 • Why Businesses Choose Voice AI: Businesses embrace AI voice for operational gains like cost savings and efficiency, but these benefits come paired with specific and evolving security risks unique to voice interactions.

-• Invisible Audio Threats: Invisible threats like inaudible commands and voice deepfakes pose significant dangers by tricking systems into unauthorized actions, bypassing traditional security checks.
+• Invisible Audio Threats: Invisible threats, like inaudible commands and voice deepfakes, pose significant dangers by tricking systems into unauthorized actions, bypassing traditional security checks.

 • Privacy Risks from Unintended Recordings: Privacy risks arise from unintended recordings and data leaks, as voice devices may capture more than intended, complicating compliance and exposing sensitive information.